 Vishing (Voice Phishing) is the fraudulent practice of making phone calls or leaving voice messages purporting to be from reputable organisations in order to induce individuals to reveal personal information, such as bank details, passwords, and credit card numbers.

 As with other kinds of phishing, voice scams rely heavily on manipulation and social engineering to get victims to give up personal information.
 With Vishing, criminals typically pretend to be from an official source, such as a bank or government organisation.

 Most Vishing attempts try to convince the victim to give up PIN numbers, PPS numbers, credit card security codes, passwords, or other personal details.
-That information will then be used for some type of identity fraud, or to later steal money directly from an account.
+That information will then be used for identity fraud or later steal money directly from an account.
 In some cases, the Vishing scammer will attempt to gain access to personal or financial accounts (such as a bank account) in order to steal information or money.

 Not all Vishing scammers target individuals

 One common misconception about Vishing is that the attacks target average consumers.
-However, businesses are also commonly in the crosshairs.
-Scammers may target businesses not only to obtain private user information but also to potentially scam those businesses out of money and valuable data.
+However, businesses are also common in crosshairs.
+Scammers may target businesses to obtain private user information and potentially scam those businesses out of money and valuable data.

 Types of Vishing

 Common types of vishing you’re likely to run into involve:

 - Supposed fraud or suspicious activity on your bank account

 - Overdue or unpaid taxes to the Internal Revenue Service (IRS), HM Revenue and Customs (HMRC) or other tax agencies